DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Experimental Setup

 \subsection{Evaluation Metrics}

-\paragraph{VPEval (Objects, Counts, Relationships, Texts).} We evaluate the diagrams in terms of the presence of objects (object evaluation), the number of objects (count evaluation), the correctness of spatial and connection relationships (relationship evaluation), and the presence of correct text labels (text evaluation) using the VPEval metric~\cite{Cho2023VPT2I}.
-VPEval works by first generating evaluation programs that call specific evaluation modules (\eg{}, Object, OCR, VQA) and then running the modules to evaluate the image.
-Each module evaluates different parts of the image (\eg{}, Object checks object presence).
-For object, count, and text rendering evaluation, we use the ground-truth \plan{} to determine which evaluation programs to use.
-For relationship evaluation, following VPEval, we use an LLM (GPT-4) to generate VQA questions that evaluate the spatial/connection relationships of objects in the diagrams (\eg{}, if the moon is in between the sun and earth or if a light bulb is connected to a battery).
-While the original VPEval uses BLIP-2~\cite{Li2023BLIP2BL} as its visual reasoning model, we employ the recently released LLaVA 1.5~\cite{liu2023improvedLLava} model as our visual reasoning model, as we find it is more faithful in diagram question answering in our initial experiments and is an overall stronger model than BLIP-2~\cite{liu2023improvedLLava}.
+\textbf{VPEval (objects, counts, relationships, texts).} The VPEval metric~\citep{Cho2023VPT2I} evaluates diagrams in terms of the presence of objects (object evaluation), the number of objects (count evaluation), the correctness of spatial and connection relationships (relationship evaluation), and the presence of correct text labels (text evaluation).
+While the original VPEval uses BLIP-2~\citep{Li2023BLIP2BL} as its visual reasoning model, we employ the recently released LLaVA 1.5~\citep{liu2023improvedLLava} model as our visual reasoning model, as we find it is more faithful in diagram question answering in our initial experiments and is an overall stronger model than BLIP-2~\citep{liu2023improvedLLava}.
+See appendix for setup details.

-For object evaluation, LLaVA determines if the object is present.
-For count evaluation (\ie{}, if a diagram requires multiple instances of an object), we ask LLaVA if there are exactly $N$ instances of the object in the diagram, where $N$ represents the count of that object in the ground-truth diagram.
-For relationship evaluation, we ask LLaVA if the relation (spatial or connection) is true.
-In our experiments, we find that LLaVA often can generate false positives during relation evaluation, as such we also show human evaluation for object relationships (\cref{subsec:human_eval_setup}).
-For text evaluation, in alignment with VPEval, we utilize EasyOCR~\cite{EasyOCR2023} as the OCR model and check if the target text is detected.

-\paragraph{Captioning.} In line with previous works~\cite{Hong2018,Hinz2020,Cho2022DallEval}, we also use captioning as a way to determine the accuracy of the generated diagrams.
-We use LLaVA 1.5~\cite{liu2023improvedLLava} to caption each generated diagram and then compare this generated caption with the ground-truth caption.
-The similarity between the generated and ground-truth captions is evaluated using CIDEr~\cite{Vedantam2014CIDErCI} and BERTScore~\cite{Zhang20bertscore}.
+\textbf{Captioning.} In line with previous works~\citep{Hong2018,Hinz2020,Cho2022DallEval}, we also use captioning as a way to determine the accuracy of the generated diagrams.
+We use LLaVA 1.5~\citep{liu2023improvedLLava} to caption each generated diagram and then compare this generated caption with the ground-truth caption using CIDEr~\citep{Vedantam2014CIDErCI} and BERTScore~\citep{Zhang20bertscore}.